Effective delocalization in the one-dimensional Anderson model with stealthy disorder: Discussion

 \section{Discussion}

+Generically, disordered stealthy hyperuniform materials lack Bragg peaks similar to liquid-like disordered systems and yet suppress long-range density fluctuations as crystals.
+Our results indicate that stealthy disorder represents an intermediate regime when it comes to localization in 1D quantum disordered systems as well.
+The stealthiness parameter $\chi$ acts as a control knob that varies between $\chi = 0$, corresponding to a random potential whose values are uncorrelated, and $\chi = 1/2$, corresponding to a periodic potential.
+Stealthy disorder leads to effective delocalization, in which the localization length scales as $W^{-2n}$ where $n>1$.

-We can summarize our results as follows.
-For an arbitrarily large system size $L$, fixed small disorder $W$, and fixed energy $E$, there exists a stealthy interval size $\chi < 1/2$ for which $a_{2n} = 0$ (see Eq.~\eqref{eq:seriesxi}) for all $n<m$ with $m$ arbitrarily large, thus meaning that the localization length $\xi$ exceeds the system size $L$.
+More precisely, for an arbitrarily large system size $L$, fixed small disorder $W$, and fixed energy $E$, there exists a stealthy interval size $\chi < 1/2$ for which $a_{2n} = 0$ (see Eq.~\eqref{eq:seriesxi}) for all $n<m$ with $m$ arbitrarily large, thus meaning that the localization length $\xi$ exceeds the system size $L$.
 Therefore, for all practical purposes, there is a finite continuous range of effectively extended states, associated with the energy $E$, and the system is effectively delocalized.
+In the limit $\chi \rightarrow 1/2$, we expect non-perturbative effects not captured by our treatment to make non-negligible contributions.
+We leave the investigation of this region of the phase diagram for future work.

 We obtained the aforementioned result by computing the localization length in the 1D Anderson model with stealthy disorder, such that its power spectrum vanishes for a continuous band.
 From the perturbative expansion of the imaginary part of the self-energy, we were able to determine, for each value of the energy and of the stealthiness parameter $\chi$, the leading contribution $W^{-2n}$, $n\ge 1$, to the localization length $\xi$, summarized in Fig.~\ref{fig:phasediagr}.
 We supported our findings with a numerical analysis of the localization length extracted from the fractal dimension of eigenstates of a given energy.
-Our results show that stealthy disorder provides a way to adjust the scaling of the localization length and make it exceed the system size without taking the limit of zero disorder ($W \to 0$).
-Unlike uncorrelated disorder, for which $\xi$ scales as $W^{-2}$ to leading order for small $W$, the result for stealthy disordered systems is that the leading order terms in the perturbation expansion of $\xi$ vanish identically for a progressively large number of terms as $\chi$ increases such that $\xi$ scales as $W^{-2n}$ with arbitrarily large $n$.
+Our results show that stealthy disorder makes it possible to tune how the localization length scales, enabling it to become larger than the system size even when the disorder variance is held fixed.
+Unlike uncorrelated disorder, for which $\xi$ scales as $W^{-2}$ to leading order for small $W$, the result for stealthy disordered systems is that the leading order terms in the perturbation expansion of $\xi$ vanish identically for a progressively large number of terms as $\chi$ increases such that $\xi$ scales as $W^{-2n}$ with arbitrarily large $n$, where $n$ is a positive integer.